willcommit/setup_angular_web_app_project/setup_angular_web_app_project.md

 Very much linked to above step.
 Use a tool like [draw.io](https://app.diagrams.net/) and sketch on a high level how the architecture should look.
 Things to keep in mind:
 - Backend requirements, scalability
 - Frontend requirements, scalability
 - How to enforce a decoupled architecture (key to scalability).
+MVVM pattern.
 REST API.
 Dependency Injection.
 Multi repo - hard decoupling
 - API services
 - Authentication and Authorization
 - Security layers